FSLeyes (pronounced fossilise) is the new FSL image viewer, released with FSL 5.0.10.

 FSLeyes is available on PyPi, and should work with Python 2.7, 3.4, 3.5, and 3.6.
 The best way to install FSLeyes from PyPi is to create an isolated python environment with virtualenv.
 For example, if you are using python 3.5:

-wxPython is not yet available as an official release on PyPi.
-The easiest way to install wxPython on Linux is to use the pre-release wxPython builds available at https://wxpython.org/Phoenix/release-extras/linux/.
+Before installing FSLeyes, you first need to install wxPython.
+The easiest way to do this on Linux is to use the pre-release wxPython builds available at https://extras.wxpython.org/wxPython4/extras/linux/.
 For example, if you are using CentOS 7:

-pip install --pre --only-binary wxpython -f https://extras.wxpython.org/wxPython4/extras/linux/gtk2/centos-7 wxpython pip install fsleyes
+pip install -f https://extras.wxpython.org/wxPython4/extras/linux/gtk2/centos-7 wxpython pip install fsleyes

 You will also need to install the wxPython runtime dependencies.
 Under CentOS 7, you will need to run the following command: